What the Master Would Not Discuss

-The work has also been called What the Master Does not Speak of and other such titles, as well as Censored by Confucius in one translated work of selected tales.
+The work has also been translated as What the Master Does not Speak of and other such titles, as well as Censored by Confucius in one English-language translated work of selected tales.

 Title

-The title of the work Zi bu yu refers to the passage of the Analects of Confucius that states, "The topics the Master did not speak of were prodigies, force, disorder and gods" His reference to the master was criticised as a 'heretical' use of Confucian texts.
+The title of the work Zi bu yu refers to the passage of the Analects of Confucius that states, "The topics the Master did not speak of were prodigies, force, disorder and gods".
+His reference to the master was criticised as a 'heretical' use of Confucian texts.

 Yuan later changed the title to Xin Qixie (新齊諧 (新齐谐), "New Wonder Tales of Qi/from Qi") when he discovered there was a Yuan dynasty text with the title What the Master Would Not Discuss.
 However, Yuan's collection is still commonly known by its original title.

 The original anthology appeared in 24 volumes, and a sequel anthology followed in 10 volumes under the title Xu xin Qi xie (續新齊諧 (续新齐谐), "A Sequel to New Wonder Tales of Qi").
 The 34 total volumes combined boasts a content exceeding 1,000 short stories and accounts.

 Release

-Zi Buyi first appeared in print in 1788.
+Zi Buyu first appeared in print in 1788.
 In contrast to the prevailing Confucian orthodoxy of the imperial court, the 747 short stories depicted a rich tapestry of daily life, including themes of ghosts, sex, betrayal, revenge, transvestism, homosexuality, and corruption.
 However, Yuan defended the collection, as the whims of an ageing man enjoying his last days as much as possible, though the content of his stories relates to many of his personal grievances with the Confucian establishment.

 The work was so popular that the government censored it in 1836 during attempts to suppress anti-establishment sentiment.